Piistachyoo/Clinic-Management-System/README.md

 Admin mode has a default password of 1234, and can only accept 3 wrong password entries.
 After that, it will terminate.

-Patients' records is loaded from patients_data.txt (if available) upon launch, and is auto saved after we add a new patient or edit or remove an existing one.
+Patients' records are loaded from patients_data.txt (if available) upon launch and are auto-saved after we add a new patient or edit or remove an existing one.
 So you don't have to add them every time you launch the system.

-Reservation time slots are reset every time we launch the system, the system is intended to run once per day, so each day has his own reservation slots.
+Reservation time slots are reset every time we launch the system, the system is intended to run once per day, so each day has its reservation slots.